Stillbirth Compensation Claims

 Stillbirths are devastating, taking a huge psychological toll on parents.
 This is especially true when stillbirth or neonatal death is shown to have been avoidable if not for the negligence of a medical professional.

-In such instances, it is important that parents are able to claim compensation for the suffering they have endured, and prevent such a traumatic event from happening to somebody else.
+In such instances, parents should claim compensation for their suffering and take action to reduce the chances of such traumatic events from happening in future.
 The medical negligence team at JMW is sympathetic and professional, and has the experience needed to help you to pursue your stillbirth compensation claim at what can be a very difficult time.

-We understand how traumatic it can be to lose a child in this way, and how daunting the medical negligence claims process may feel at this sensitive time.
+We understand how traumatic it can be to lose a baby in this way, and how daunting the medical negligence claims process may appear.
 As such, our expert clinical negligence team is dedicated to providing sensitive and supportive legal representation, guiding you through each step of the process to ensure you achieve the best possible outcome.

-To discuss your situation with our caring and sympathetic team today and to find out more about making a stillbirth negligence claim, call us on 0345 872 6666, or complete our online enquiry form to arrange a call back at your convenience.
+To discuss your situation with our team today, and to find out more about making a stillbirth negligence claim, call us on 0345 872 6666, or complete our online enquiry form to arrange a call back at your convenience.
 Our medical negligence solicitors can handle cases via a no win, no fee agreement.

 What Our Clients Say